RaspberryPiFoundation/scratch-curriculum/en-GB/tech-toys/index.md

 	![screenshot](images/toys-helicopter-up.png)

-+ If you test your code, you'll see that your helicopter's __y__ position (up/down) changes whenever the up arrow is pressed.
++ Test your code and you'll see that your helicopter's __y__ position (up/down) changes whenever the up arrow is pressed.

 + If you want your helicopter to move more smoothly, you can instead add code to move upwards inside your helicopter's `forever` {.blockcontrol} loop.